QuantEcon/lecture-source-jl/rst_files/optimization_solver_packages.rst

 Optim.jl
 ---------------------

-A good pure-Julia solution for the (unconstrained or box-bounded) optimization of univariate and multivariate function is `Optim <https://github.com/JuliaNLSolvers/Optim.jl>`_ package
+A good pure-Julia solution for the (unconstrained or box-bounded) optimization of univariate and multivariate function is `Optim.jl <https://github.com/JuliaNLSolvers/Optim.jl>`_ package

 By default, the algorithms in Optim target minimization rather than maximization, so if a function is called "optimize" it will mean minimization